G7 ministers rally support for Ukraine, suspicion of China | Headlines

 He said Russia's actions in Ukraine were an attack on the concepts of national sovereignty and territorial integrity that many believe the centuries-old treaty established.

-German Chancellor Olaf Scholz is visiting Beijing this week, becoming the first European leader to make the trip since the war in Ukraine began.
+Scholz is visiting Beijing this week, becoming the first European and G-7 leader to make the trip since the war in Ukraine began.

 Chinese investment in a major port project in Germany has raised concerns in Washington and other capitals that China might gain a controlling interest in critical infrastructure in the heart of an allied country.